Are you being driven round the twist by your dog’s toy squeaking? If so, you might be wondering why a squeaking sound is so rewarding for your pooch.

 Some toys, which are often marketed as “silent,” have less powerful squeakers than others.
 These can provoke a less extreme reaction in your dog and are easier on human ears!

 There are also ultrasonic dog toys that can’t be heard by humans.
 These are silent to our inferior human hearing, but easy for a dog to hear.
+You may need to experiment with different toys, as dogs all have their own preferences.

 A dog’s enjoyment of squeaky toys probably relates to their instinctual prey drive.
 Squeaking may also be satisfying and could be a way for a dog to get attention.